dmijatovic/next14-mui-tailwind-theme-test/README.md

 ## Security headers (nonce)

+- **adding CSP headers using middleware.ts creates problems for the pages folder.
+See software page.
+Further research is needed**
-- CSP headers and nonce creation need to be done in the middleware.ts file.
+- CSP headers and nonce creation is advised in the middleware.ts file.
 See [documentation](https://nextjs.org/docs/app/building-your-application/configuring/content-security-policy)
 - crypto module of node cannot be called in the same way as done in contentSecutoryPolicy.ts therefore I created separate method getCspHeader to reuse CSP policy but wit nonce created in middleware.ts
 - setContentSecurityPolicyHeader and nonceContentSecurity cannot be used.
 High likely these can be removed.

+### Default security headers

+These are added in next.config.mjs.
+This approach still works and should be applied.

 ## SEO methods